MatthieuMichon/hpu_fpga/README.md

 The documentation about [HPU parameters](./docs/hpu_parameters.md) and [parsing flags](./docs/parsing_flags.md) can help you understand the content of these 3 scripts and change some of these parameters to adapt the HPU to your needs.

-A tested bitstream of the HPU compiled using run_syn_hpu_3parts_psi64.sh is available in directory *versal/bitstreams*.
+A tested bitstream of the HPU compiled using run_syn_hpu_3parts_psi64.sh is available in tfhe-rs repo.

 ### Simulation